Updated: Aug 11

 Essentially it's about empowering kids to believe in themselves.

-I became a much better teacher and the results showed, I was better able to connect to kids, but essentially what I learned is, without relationships, you're not teaching anything.
+I became a much better teacher, and the results showed, that I was better able to connect to kids, but essentially what I learned is, that without relationships, you're not teaching anything.

 You are not anything without relationships and culture

-Teaching was really a gift for me because they taught me compassion for someone else besides myself.
+Teaching was a gift for me because it taught me compassion for someone else besides myself.
 I did that for about six or seven years.

 From there I became like a math coach and just supporting teachers